hajimen/p2ppcb_software/p2ppcb_starter_kit_reference/ReadMe.md

 ### 3. Assemble contact-to-socket assemblies to the frame

+DISCLAIMER: The videos show gray frame (MJF).
+The actual product is white (Somos Ledo 6060).

 Tear a fragment of a contact-to-socket assembly from a full board.

 https://user-images.githubusercontent.com/1212166/223646746-8ab56e6a-60d3-4587-8ffc-27e4f80802d5.mov